• Home

 Zoho CRM is better if you're looking for pure functionality and don't care too much about user experience.
 It has better AI features, even if you can't access them in the lower paid plans.
 If you want to unlock everything, it's much more affordable than Pipedrive—but the customer support isn't as widely available.
 It's an all-in-one CRM, offering all the features to close more deals.

 Pipedrive is more polished, with a user interface that simplifies the day-to-day of sales.
-It supports your team through every stage of the sales pipeline with timely AI-powered notifications, available on all paid plans.
+It supports your team through every stage of the sales pipeline with timely AI-powered notifications—with more intelligent features to come soon.
 It may turn out to be easier to adopt and use, but it lacks the breadth of Zoho and its depth of AI features.

 Related reading: